 Fifty states, the District of Columbia, and Puerto Rico, and the U.S. Department of Defense Education Activity are jurisdictions that regularly participate in NAEP; currently, 48 states, Washington D.C., and Puerto Rico have Coordinators under contract.
 The staff that work with NAEP for each jurisdiction are the assessment director and an appointed NAEP Coordinator.
 Contact information for the NAEP Coordinator and for their education department websites is in State Profiles on this website.

 The SEAs are in charge of multiple contracts:

-Westat (Alliance member)
+Westat (Alliance member) held these contracts:

 Sampling and Data Collection: To select representative samples; to prepare sample weights for NAEP assessments; to administer assessments and collect data from field tests, operational assessments, and special studies; and to ship completed assessment materials to the scoring sites.

 NAEP State Service Center: To support the NAEP State and TUDA Coordinators through training, materials, and resources to ensure their ongoing successful support of NAEP in their states and districts.

 Windwalker Corporation held the NIES Support contract from 2004 through 2009.
 Windwalker is a small American Indian owned business that designs, conducts, and reports on research, assessment, and evaluation projects at international, national, state, and local levels.
 Windwalker developed brochures, flyers, and other materials to promote participation in the study and use of the data, and represented NIES at conferences and other events until 2009.

 The 2003–2007 assessments were conducted under cooperative agreements by a team of contractors: